jorgemanrubia/lazy_columns/README.md

 ## Usage

-Use `lazy_load` in your Active Record models to define which column or columns are meant to be loaded lazily:
+Use `lazy_load` in your Active Record models to define which column or columns should be loaded lazily:

 ```ruby
 class Action < ActiveRecord::Base